Anti-Soviet agitation: Article 70

+The new definition, despite being less draconian than its predecessor, had few if any parallels in the criminal codes of democratic countries.

 The penalty was from six months to 7 years of imprisonment, with possible subsequent internal exile from 2 to 5 years.
-Article 70 was considered by critics of the Soviet System to be a grave violation of freedom of speech.
-It was one of the two main legal instruments for the prosecution of Soviet dissidents, the other being Article 190 of the RSFSR Criminal Code.
-Other means of control were extrajudicial, such as the use of punitive psychiatry or the generalised offence of the social parasitism.
+Article 70 was considered by critics of the Soviet regime as a grave violation of freedom of speech.
+It was one of the two main legal instruments for the prosecution of Soviet dissidents, the other being Article 190 of the Russian SFSR Criminal Code.
+Other means of control were extrajudicial, such as the use of punitive psychiatry or the generalised offence of "social parasitism".
 In particular, the clause about literature targeted samizdat.

-While the clauses were phrased using the provision "with the purpose of", official commentaries (referred to as "Additions and Explanations to..."), as well as the actual legal practice made it sufficient to assert that the prosecuted person of sane mind must have realized the malicious implications of their utterances.

 Article 190-1

-Shortly after the Sinyavsky-Daniel trial, the Soviet Penal Code was augmented with Article 190-1, Dissemination of knowingly false fabrications that defame the Soviet state and social system (1966), which was a weaker version of Article 70.
+Shortly after the Sinyavsky-Daniel show trial, the Soviet Penal Code was augmented with Article 190–1, Dissemination of knowingly false fabrications that defame the Soviet state and social system (1966), which was a weaker version of Article 70.
 It basically repeated the Article 70, with the omitted provision of the "anti-Soviet purpose".
-The penalty was lower: up to 3 years of imprisonment.
+The penalty was lower: up to three years of imprisonment.

 Application

 Petro Grigorenko in his memoirs wrote that any critique of the Soviet government or events in the Soviet Union was easily classified as ASA.
-Dissemination of any information which was not officially recognized was classified as "Anti-Soviet slander".
-In this way nearly all members of Helsinki Watch were imprisoned.
-Anti-Soviet political behavior, in particular, being outspoken in opposition to the authorities, demonstrating for reform, writing books were defined in some persons as being simultaneously a criminal act (e.g., violation of Articles 70 or 190-1), a symptom (e.g., "delusion of reformism"), and a diagnosis (e.g., "sluggish schizophrenia").
-The 70th and 190th Articles of the Criminal Code concerning "slanderous fabrications that discredited the Soviet system" and "anti-Soviet agitation and propaganda" served as the formal basis to sentence Vladimir Bukovsky, Pyotr Grigorenko, Valeria Novodvorskaya, Zhores Medvedev, Andrei Amalrik and many others to months and sometimes years of indefinite confinement in psychiatric institutions.
+Dissemination of any information which was not officially recognized was classified as "anti-Soviet slander".
+In this way, nearly all members of the Helsinki Watch human rights group were imprisoned.
+Anti-Soviet political behavior, in particular, being outspoken in opposition to the authorities, demonstrating for reform, and writing books, were defined in some persons as being simultaneously a criminal act (e.g., violation of Articles 70 or 190–1), a symptom (e.g., "delusion of reformism"), and a diagnosis (e.g., "sluggish schizophrenia").
+The 70th and 190th Articles of the Criminal Code concerning "slanderous fabrications that discredited the Soviet system" and "anti-Soviet agitation and propaganda" served as the formal basis to sentence Vladimir Bukovsky, Pyotr Grigorenko, Valeria Novodvorskaya, Zhores Medvedev, Andrei Amalrik and many dissidents to months and sometimes years of indefinite confinement in psychiatric institutions.

-On 19 February 1986, Andrei Dmitrievich Sakharov in his letter to Mikhail Gorbachev wrote, "application by courts of Articles 70 and 190-1 is pronounced persecution for beliefs."
+On 19 February 1986, nuclear physicist and dissident Andrei Dmitrievich Sakharov in his letter to Mikhail Gorbachev wrote, "application by courts of Articles 70 and 190-1 is pronounced persecution for beliefs."

-In 1990, just before the very end of the Soviet regime, "anti-Soviet agitation and propaganda" was excluded from the RSFSR Criminal Code after three decades of its application.
+In 1990, a year before the very end of the Soviet regime, "anti-Soviet agitation and propaganda" was excluded from the Russian SFSR Criminal Code after the three decades of its application.